 Although long term disability insurance purchased from a private insurance company or provided by an employer as a benefit of employment can offer vital financial security, beneficiaries often face a difficult road when filing a claim for benefits.
 The economic model for maximizing insurance industry profits does not revolve around insurers paying the maximum number of claims or the full measure of benefits owed.
 Insurance companies deny or underpay a significant number of claims because this strategy generates enormous profits for the insurance industry.
-The ability of insurance companies to allow money to remain invested also provides a financial incentive to drag out the claims process.
-Below we provide nine important answers to claims-related questions for beneficiaries in this two-part blog.
+The ability of insurance companies to allow collected premium dollars to remain invested also provides a financial incentive to drag out the claims process.
+Below we provide answers to some long term insurance claims-related questions.

 Can a long term disability insurance carrier deny your claim even if your physician has not authorized you to return to work?